supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/14-Synapselink-cosmos.md

 12. Keep the **Notebook 1** tab open - you'll return to it later.

-### Query Azure Cosmos DB from a serverless SQL pool
+### Task 4.2: Query Azure Cosmos DB from a serverless SQL pool

 1. In the **Data** pane, select the **Sales** container, and in its **...** menu, select **New SQL script** > **Select TOP 100 rows**.
 2. In the **SQL script 1** tab that opens, hide the **Properties** pane and view the code that has been generated, which should look similar to this: